laberning/openrowingmonitor/docs/backlog.md

 * add video playback to the Web UI
 * implement or integrate some rowing games (i.e. a little 2D or 3D, game implemented as Web Component)
-* add possibility to define training timers
+* add possibility for user to define training timers (Server.js can already handle this)
-* add possibility to define workouts (i.e. training intervals with goals)
+* add possibility for user to define workouts (i.e. training intervals with goals)